ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

   <img src="/images/zlequalizer/save-line.svg" width="20pt"/>
 </p>

-- Click: save the current target curve as a preset file
+- Click: save the current target curve as a preset file (`.csv` file)

 ___

 **Smooth**

 Adjust the smoothness of the difference curve.
 When 0 < `Smooth` < 0.5, you can increase the smoothness of the difference curve by increasing the value.
-When 0.5 < `Smooth` < 1, you can scale the difference curve increasing the value.
+When 0.5 < `Smooth` < 1, you can scale the difference curve by increasing the value.

 ___

 **Slope**

-Adjust the slope of the diffference curve.
+Adjust the slope of the difference curve.

 ___

 **Fitting Algorithm Choice**

 - LD: local gradient-based algorithm
-- GN: global gradient-free algorithm
+- GN: global gradient-free algorithm (recommended)

 ___